mechmotum/mechmotum.github.io/content/pages/guide.rst

   meeting topics to the google document (ask Marco for permissions to edit).
 - Send out an AIO (see below) before your regular mentor meetings.
 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
-These can be requested from Jason or Arend.
+These can be requested from Jason.
 Ask for a tour of the space from a current lab member before you start working there.
 - See the `recommended reading list <#recommended-reading>`_ below for some reading materials to get you started.